 We have addressed all of the reviewer’s specific comments through extensive revisions to the introduction.
 We now open the introduction more broadly, and establish the problem before jumping into the various fMRI associations with MFC.
 We also more carefully outline the limitations of morphological, cytoarchitechtonic and connectivity based parcellation methods, and highlight the advantages of a co-activation based clustering in relation to previous approaches.
-Major changes can be found on pp. here we highlight a few key sections:
+Major changes can be found on pp. 4-8; here we highlight a few key sections:

+“The medial frontal cortex (MFC) plays a key role in contemporary accounts of various psychological processes, including motor function, cognitive control, emotion, pain and social cognition.
+However, the precise correspondence of psychological states onto discrete medial frontal anatomy remains elusive.
+There have been several recent attempts to define distinct sub-regions of MFC by inferring functional differences on the basis of morphology (Vorobiev et al., 1998; Vogt, 2009; Palomero-Gallagher et al., 2013) and in-vivo structural (Beckmann et al., 2009; Sallet et al., 2013; Neubert et al., 2015) and functional connectivity (Andrews Hanna et al., 2010).
+Although these studies have greatly advanced our understanding of MFC’s organization, such methods cannot directly demonstrate the functional significance of the resulting regions as they do not measure their response to various psychological challenges.” – lines 48-57

+“Because most researchers tend to be intimately familiar with a particular psychological domain, most meta-analyses are restricted to a relatively small subset of empirical findings.
+Even those meta-analyses that take a broader look at organization of the MFC typically only include a subset of cognitive states hypothesized to be important (e.g. negative affect, pain cognitive control; (Shackman et al., 2011) or restrict themselves to a small region of interest (e.g. (Palomero-Gallagher et al., 2015).
+This narrow scope necessarily limits the ability to address the specificity of activation of psychological states across MFC anatomy.
+That is, without considering a wide representative range of psychological states, it is difficult to determine whether particular kinds of tasks preferentially recruit the MFC.” – lines 71-79

 Methods & Results

 “a.
 Yes, but at times the complex methodology is challenging to follow.
-Specifically, the terminology is unwieldy at points (voxels, features, parcels, zones, sub-regions, and ROI's); be consistent.We have revised the terminology used throughout the manuscript to ensure clarity and consistency.
+Specifically, the terminology is unwieldy at points (voxels, features, parcels, zones, sub-regions, and ROI's); be consistent.”

+“fig 2 - why is it zones on the left and sub-regions on the right?”

+We have revised the terminology used throughout the manuscript to ensure clarity and consistency.
 We now avoid the terms “features” and “parcels”, instead referring to “topics” and “clusters”, to be consistent.
 We also now explicitly indicate that we will refer to clusters in the 3-clusters solution as “zones” and those in the 9-cluster solution as “sub-regions”.
 Finally, we consistently use the term “psychological topics” instead of “concepts”, “functions” or other such terms.

+“We henceforth refer to the clusters from the 3-cluster solution as “zones” to differentiate them from clusters in the 9-cluster solution, which we refer to as “sub-regions”. – lines 262-264

 b.
 Figure 1 is incredibly helpful, yet, is not cited in the text.
 It would be helpful to liberally cite each panel as you work your way thru the constituent methods

 We now refer to Figure 1 liberally throughout the Methods, making sure to reference every panel of Figure 1 as we proceed with our description.